pian13131/sngn/Java/EffectiveJava.md

 - Interfaces allow for the construction of nonhierarchical type frameworks.
 - Interfaces enable safe, powerful functionality enhancements via the wrapper class idiom
 - The interface defines the type, perhaps providing some default methods, while the skeletal implementation class implements the remaining non-primitive interface methods atop the primitive interface methods.
 Extending a skeletal implementa- tion takes most of the work out of implementing an interface.

+21 Designinterfacesforposterity

+22: Use interfaces only to define types

+- The constant interface pattern is a poor use of interfaces
+- If the constants are strongly tied to an existing class or interface, you should add them to the class or interface.

+23 Prefer class hierarchies to tagged classes

+24 Favor static member classes over nonstatic